 That’s all.
 There aren’t any more tracking options in the Google Analyticator.

-Now, let’s go ahead and check the reporting options in MonsterInsights.
+Let’s go ahead and check its reporting options…

 First, here’s what the MonsterInsights dashboard widget lets you see:

-- Overview report – a graph showing your site’s unique pageviews in 30 days and quick summary of total sessions, pageviews, average session duration, and bounce rate.
+- Overview report – a graph showing your site’s unique pageviews in 30 days and a quick summary of total sessions, pageviews, average session duration, and bounce rate.

-- Top 10 posts/ pages for your site with a link to Google Analytics site to view more than 10 pages.
+- Top 10 posts/pages for your site with a link to the Google Analytics report to view more than 10 pages.
 (Google Analyticator shows only 5 top pages)

 - New vs. returning visitors – pie chart presentation in percent

 - Device breakdown – percent of users on desktop, tablet and mobile with a pie chart

 The MonsterInsights dashboard widget lets you have a quick glance at your site’s overview report.

-To view all the other reports, you need to go the Insights » Reports from your admin panel.
+To view all the other reports, you need to go to the Insights » Reports from your admin panel.
 Now, let’s see what MonsterInsights reports show you:

 i) Overview Report

-At first, you’ll see the Overview Report of which most of the reports are available in the dashboard widget.
+At first, you’ll see the Overview Report.
 It has Pageviews in the graphical presentation added.
 And, the top 10 countries from where users are coming to your site.

 ii) Publishers Report

-Next to Overview tab in MonsterInsights reports is Publishers.
+Next to the Overview tab in MonsterInsights reports is Publishers.
 Click on the tab to see the following data:

 - Top Landing Pages